 The company's accounting records are maintained in Pounds Sterling (GBP) and transactions in foreign currencies during the year have been translated into GBP at rates prevailing on the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are translated at the rate of exchange ruling at the balance sheet date.
-Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates as at the dates of the initial transactions.
-Any income or expense on account of exchange difference either on settlement or on translation is recognised in the income statement.
+Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange.